zkotti/zkotti.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
+subtitle: Software Engineer,
-subtitle: Data Scientist, PhD Candidate <a href='https://aueb.gr/en'>@Athens University of Economics and Business</a>
+  PhD Candidate <a href='https://aueb.gr/en'>@Athens University of Economics and Business</a>, Greece

 profile:
   align: right